odbckrishna/odbckrishna/README.md

-- 👋 Hi, I’m @odbckrishna
+- 👋 Hi, I’m Saikrishna Cheruvu
 - 👀 I’m interested in ...
-Data Engineering and analytics
+Data Engineering and Analytics
 - 🌱 I’m currently learning ...analytics and advanced python
 - 💞️ I’m looking to collaborate on ...
 Spark and Python
 - 📫 How to reach me ...odbc.krishna@gmail.com